virginiasa/QuoteScroll-Privacy/privacy-policy.md

-# Privacy Policy — Quote Drop
+# Privacy Policy — Quote Scroll

 **Last updated: June 23, 2026**

-This Privacy Policy describes how Quote Drop handles your information.
-We built Quote Drop to be a private, minimal app — it does not collect personal data, run advertising, or share anything with third parties.
+This Privacy Policy describes how Quote Scroll handles your information.
+We built Quote Scroll to be a private, minimal app — it does not collect personal data, run advertising, or share anything with third parties.

 ---